M60 tank: M60AX

 Priority in initial M1 Abrams unit allotments was given to Active Army armored units in Europe.
 The Army National Guard's armored assets were key strategic elements, approximated at 3,000 tanks, and were important for reinforcing Active Army units in Europe in case of conflict.
-(This was particularly critical to the ARNG 86th Armor Brigade.)
 Without an inventory available to provide the ARNG with M1 Abrams tanks, unfunded Requests for Proposals (RFPs) were circulated by the ARNG Tracked Vehicle Task Force starting in 1983.
 Teledyne Continental developed the first RFP upgrades to the suspension, power pack and transmission.
 It was demonstrated and tested at Fort Knox in January 1985.
 The upgrade was not evaluated for US military service or assigned a designation.
 GDLS acquired Teledyne and by 1987 had pursued the RFP improvement to the armor, mounted the M68A1, and called it the Super 60.
 It was the reference point for the ARNG upgrade decisions submitted to the Department of the Army to upgrade its M60A3 TTS fleet.
-In the actual report, the upgrade is referred to as the M60AX. $90 million was requested for prototyping and $2.8 billion to complete the fleet conversion by 1999.
+In the actual report, the upgrade is referred to as the M60AX. $90 million was requested for prototyping and $2.8 billion to complete the fleet conversion by fiscal year 1989.